 1. Dirt, Alice in Chains 1992

 One of the most resolutely depressing and self-destructive albums I’ve ever heard, Dirt captures the sounds of people simultaneously on the creative rise, falling down into mental and physical destruction, and at a social standstill in life.
-Highlights are numerous, from grand sigh of “Down in a Hole” to the deconstructed punk-metal of “Them Bones”, to the existential scream “Would?” that closes the album, but the whole cloth of the work is troubled and tormented like nothing else in hard rock music since.
+Highlights are numerous, from grand sigh of “Down in a Hole” to the deconstructed punk-metal scream of “Them Bones”, to the existential howl “Would?” that closes the album with its downright chthonic baseline, but the whole cloth of the work is troubled and tormented like nothing else in hard rock music since.
 Even on lesser songs like “Junkhead”, little nuances of clashing joy and sorrow ring out (such as when the band’s latent psychedelia rears its head in a few-note guitar slurry, pepping up a drony verse, and transforming the guitar into a pained flower crying with wistful longing).
 Dirt creeps and crawls out of the sides of the album, wrapping itself around everything in its path, swallowing hope and joy whole.
 It is brutal and direct, never willfully obtuse or exploratory at the expense of its primal pulses, but it always resists the easy manipulation of grandiose sadness for a more elemental form of melancholy.
 It is a profoundly morbid album, sludgy and aimless and expansive not to let light in but to wander around in a murkiness so lost it has trouble finding the speakers to be heard in the first place.

 So many bands have aped Alice in Chains over the past twenty years (sometimes it feels like they’ve done more harm than good to the world, unfortunately), corrupting their already corrupted sound by turning it into corporate cool-angst and sacrificing all that was unholy and melancholic about the band by trading it in for bone-headed post-grunge gestures.
 For reference, even this album’s “Sickman”, its biggest move toward belabored, dumb cock rock, stumbles into nuance in the form of an icy drone to chill the fires of hell cutting through its verses.
 The de facto “optimistic” song “Rooster” defines optimism only as an alien-like counter to the norm, a necessary but false belief more useful for pragmatism than honesty.
 It, like this sickened, murky disquiet of an album, is difficult to sit through but impossible to turn away from, the kind of work with no real catharsis to provide respite from a band throwing us out of the frying pan and into a gloomy limbo of our own making.
 It isn’t a happy song; rather, it is a song that tempts us with happiness and then reminds us that this version of manipulative happiness is a lie we tell ourselves to overcome our lives.